HL7/cql-ig/input/pages/using-cql.md

 {: #using-cql}

-This topic specifies conformance requirements and guidance for the use of CQL with FHIR, whether that be as in-line expressions in expression-valued elements, or in CQL libraries contained in FHIR Library resources.
+This topic specifies conformance requirements and guidance for the use of Clinical Quality Language (CQL) with Fast Healthcare Interoperability Resources (FHIR), whether that be as in-line expressions in expression-valued elements, or in CQL libraries contained in FHIR Library resources.

 ### Libraries
 {: #libraries}